THCv vs. THC: What's The Difference? Effects & Benefits Skip to content

 THCv as Diet Weed

-It's important to note that the FDA has not approved THCv as a weight-loss drug or appetite suppressant.
+It's important to note that the FDA has not approved THCv as an appetite suppresant or a weight-loss supplement.

 That being said, there's a growing interest in THCv's potential benefits in this department.
-And many people consume THCv to support their weight loss goals.
+And many people consume THCv to support their weight loss goals, along with some gummies for weight loss.

 Preclinical animal research suggests that THCV decreases appetite, boosts metabolism, and helps manage weight (through observations on glycemic and lipid parameters), offering potential benefits for obesity and type 2 diabetes treatments.
 THCV improved blood sugar levels and lipid profiles in this study better than a placebo [1].